acadadev/rosrider_doc/01_INTRO/README.md

 To further expand its compatibility, we are exploring the possibility of a USB firmware version based on user demand.

+It includes an SPI port for potential integration of additional sensors and actuators as technology advances and user needs evolve.

 **Servo Control**

 ROSRider can control two standard servos, enabling their integration into ROS-based robotic systems for applications like robotic arms, grippers, or camera gimbals.